What to do when things go sideways.

 - Learn – Now is the time to look back and assess your team’s performance.
 Quantify and document all of the lessons the incident has taught you (both positive and negative).
 This is the opportunity to tighten your controls, strengthen or expand your portfolio of preventative measures, and improve your response and handling preparations in preparation for your next incident or security event.

-MIL’s Blue Team has SANS-certified incident handlers readily available at all times.
+MIL’s Cybersecurity Team has SANS-certified incident handlers readily available at all times.
 These technical specialists are trained to detect, respond to, and recover from a variety of computer security incidents—from intruders on the network to deeply entrenched malware.

 While Red Team operators and real-world attackers work to circumvent security and gain access to systems, incident responders are trained to: